 4. SEO (Search Engine Optimization)

 It does this by using a single phrase, known as a keyword, that is used throughout compelling and readable content on your site.

 Contact a team member if you’d like us to optimize your website or leave us a comment at the bottom of the page, and we’d be happy to answer it.

 5. Mobile Friendly

 You might build a great website that looks good when viewed on a desktop or laptop, but when being displayed on a cell phone or tablet.

 Responsive design has been a part of web design best practices for years.
 Take the LYFE landing page for example.

 You’ll also want to make sure that your most important pages have the highest accessibility.
 Let’s consider a few more website design best practices:

-- Limit your navigation menu bar to 4-6 options.
+Limit your navigation menu bar to 4-6 options.
 88% of websites have their main navigation located in the header at the top of every page.

 Search bars are key, especially for sites with lots of content.

-- Contact information should be in the right hand corner and easily visible.
+Contact information should be in the right-hand corner and easily visible.

-- Sticky “back-to-top” buttons allow the viewer to scroll down to their heart’s content and with the click of a button…
+Sticky “back-to-top” buttons allow the viewer to scroll down to their heart’s content and with the click of a button…

 7. Email Marketing